DevOpsBootcamp/website/source/daycamp_introtrack_session3.rst

 * .deb / APT + dpkg (used by Debian, Ubuntu, Linux Mint)
 * .rpm / YUM + rpm (used by RedHat, CentOS, Fedora)
-* Nix - User stored packages, you can use multiple versions of the same package

 Language-specific Package Managers
 ----------------------------------